iamdtang/skaterdav85.github.io/teaching/2020/assignments/itp404/assignment-5.md

 ## Active Link Styling

 Apply a unique style to the active link in the navigation.
 For example, if a user is on `/animals/cats`, the Cats link has a unique style to show that it is active.
+See [React Router's `NavLink` component](https://reactrouter.com/web/api/NavLink).

 ## A 404 Route